Frequently Asked Questions About Experiential Learning Certificates

 Q. How much do certificate programs cost?

-Nothing, all programs are FREE*. *Some OPTIONAL events may require a fee, such as those at the Lied Center or KU Theatre (which also offer student discounts).
+Nothing!
+All programs are FREE.
+Some OPTIONAL events may require a fee, such as those at the Lied Center or KU Theatre (which also offer student discounts).

 Q. What is the difference between a certificate and a minor?

 An experiential learning certificate requires at least six credit hours and includes approved experiential activities while a minor usually consists of 18 credit hours.
+Minors do not necessarily require hands-on experiential learning.

 Q. Is an experiential learning certificate considered a professional certification?